Kondor Path Tours

 Cusco, Machu Picchu and The Sacred Valley

-The two biggest attractions that draw travelers from around the world to this section of Peru are the Inca Trail and Machu Picchu.
-Although both promises an unforgettable
+The two biggest attractions that draw travelers worldwide to this section of Peru are the Inca Trail and Machu Picchu.
+Although both promise an unforgettable

-travel experience, no single attraction represents the full scope and scale of the natural beauty and cultural richness that you are sure to find beyond your reach.
+In your travel experience, no single attraction represents the full scope and scale of the natural beauty and cultural richness you will find beyond your reach.
 For those searching for ruins, the Inca capital of Cusco is well worth a visit.
 Among the must-see activities in Cusco are the nearby ruins of Sacsayhuaman, Qenqo, Puca Pucara, and Tambo Machay.
 Also, schedule a stop in the attractive Andean towns of Pisac and Ollantaytambo.
-Here you can visit the Ollantaytambo Temple Ruins and the Pisac Fortress, two notable examples of Inca masonry.
+You can visit the Ollantaytambo Temple Ruins and the Pisac Fortress, two notable examples of Inca masonry.

-If adventure is your goal, the Cusco and Sacred Valley area also offers various trekking opportunities, ranging from leisurely day hikes to grueling week-long excursions into the most remote nooks and crannies of the Andes.
-The trails wind up the steep slopes of Salcantay, Vilcabamba, Ausangate, and the Cordillera Vilcanota and boast some of the most enchanting views of both the Inca ruins and the Andean landscape.
+If adventure is your goal, the Cusco and Sacred Valley areas offer various trekking opportunities, from leisurely day hikes to grueling week-long excursions into the Andes’ most remote nooks and crannies.
+The trails wind up the steep slopes of Salcantay, Vilcabamba, Ausangate, and the Cordillera Vilcanota, boasting some of the most enchanting views of the Inca ruins and the Andean landscape.
 The ruins of Choquequirao, believed by some to be as remarkable as Machu Picchu, are also worth the challenging climb.

 When to Go